 Can we have a ceremony?

 Yes.
-Although it is not necessary to have a ceremony for a civil partnership to be recognised you may wish to invite your family and friends to celebrate with you at this special time.
+Although the formation ceremony can be very simple and intimate, you may wish to invite your family and friends to celebrate with you at this special time.
 Monmouthshire offers a choice of ceremonies which you may enhance with readings and music.
 The Superintendent Registrar will be happy to advise you.

 Where can we form our partnership?